 Part 2 of this video shows a tongue tie release (not the same baby).

 It is important to have good lighting.
 And to have someone hold the baby well.

 I use scissors to make a snip at 90 degrees to the edge of the frenulum and cut no more than 1 or 2 mm (no more) and then use the index finger of my left hand to push on the cut so that it opens up.
 When the tongue tie has been fully released, one sees only a diamond-shaped wound where the frenulum once was.

 Bleeding is minimal if done this way and almost always stops as soon as the baby goes to the breast.

 It is important to realize that helping mothers and babies with breastfeeding is about much more than releasing a tongue tie.
 Mothers need help with the ideal latching on of the baby, use of other ways of improving the breastfeeding such as breast compression and of course close follow-up.
-Any health professional who does tongue tie releases but does not have the skills to help the mother and babies with the actual breastfeeding should make sure that the mother does have good help and support.
+Any health professional who does tongue tie releases but does not have the skills to help the mother and babies with the actual breastfeeding should make sure that the mother does have good help and support and followup.

 What are our results?
 (We follow all mothers and babies about 1 week after the initial release).

 - When a mother has sore nipples, some mothers get immediate and long lasting pain relief.